kongulov/kongulov.dev/_posts/2022-08-29-what-are-indexes-and-how-do-they-work.md

 SELECT * FROM users ORDER BY register_date
 ```

-the same rule applies - we create an index on the column by which sorting occurs:
+The same rule applies — we create an index on the column by which sorting occurs:

 ```sql
 CREATE INDEX register_date ON users(register_date);